dajalac/Scheduler/README.md

 # Scheduler
-This is a web application that allows a business to manage its past and upcoming appointments.
+This is a web application that allows businesses to manage their past and upcoming appointments.

 ## Functionalities implemented so far
 - Schedule, delete, update and delete an appointment